kandashi/Active-Auras/README.md

 ## Custom evaluation conditions

 You can provide a custom javascript check to evaluate if the aura should be transfered.
-You can access `token`, `actor`, `system` and `rollData` from within this evaluation, which will refer to the token data, and the actor the aura is evaluating on.
+You can access `token`, `actor`, `system`, `rollData`, and `auraEntity` from within this evaluation, which will refer to the token data, and the actor the aura is evaluating on.

 To apply to only goblinoids: